Map of the Apache Trail

 A few miles further, the trail begins to bend sharply as the land becomes steeper, and passes along the shores of Canyon Lake

 , one of four formed by damming the Salt River, the course of which runs right through Phoenix but is dry for most of the year.
-Several marinas and one RV site (which used to be quite cheap but 2010 rates appear to be from $25 upwards) provide some facilities - the sites tend to have a lot of mosquitoes but do offer free firewood when, and the location is next to a nice clean beach.
+Several marinas and one RV campground (which used to be very reasonably priced but is now, 2023, around $50) provide some facilities - the sites tend to have a lot of mosquitoes but do offer free firewood when, and the location is next to a nice clean beach.
 The land around Canyon Lake is typical of the Tonto National Forest area - crumbling, distorted rock with steep cliffs and twisting ravines, without much covering vegetation but with several species of desert plants.
 Various lengthy foot-trails traverse the wilderness, leading to remote springs and canyons, such as Fish Creek

 and La Barge Canyon